 Assistant Professor in Finance

-Edmond the Rothschild Foundations Chaired Assistant Professor in Behavioral Philanthropy
+Edmond de Rothschild Foundations Chaired Assistant Professor in Behavioral Philanthropy

-Giuseppe Ugazio is the Edmond the Rothschild Assistant Professor in Behavioral Philanthropy.
+Giuseppe Ugazio is the Edmond de Rothschild Assistant Professor in Behavioral Philanthropy.

 He holds two Doctorates in Philosophy and in Neuroeconomics from the University of Zurich.